redgold-io/redgold/README.md

 [Whitepaper](docs/whitepaper.md) | [Run A Node](docs/run_a_node.md) |
 [Security Procedures](docs/security_procedures.md)

+Redgold is the ideological opposite of BlackRock.
+It is a decentralized, open-source, and peer-to-peer platform designed to act as a financial data and computation layer for the cryptocurrency ecosystem.
+The primary product intention is focused around ETFs & Portfolio target models, and finance, but the platform is designed to be general purpose as a decentralized data lake and SQL compute engine.

-Redgold is a peer-to-peer database and SQL compute engine bringing Spark and pandas like data transformation & conventional database usage patterns & functionality to crypto.
-WASM executors are used to chain together transforms operating on SQL-like data loading functions.
-Protobuf is used for relational algebra descriptors and for raw signature operations, and Arrow is used as a cross-memory format for WASM invocations, with sqlite tables for frequent access and parquet tables for long-lived data indexes.
+It is inspired heavily by Spark and pandas like data transformations on conventional parquet data lakes, with the key distinguishing factor being the ability to support multi-tenant compute with arbitrary secure UDFs compiled by anyone.
+WASM executors are used to for secure remote code execution to chain together transforms operating on SQL-like data loading functions as inputs.
+Protobuf is used for relational algebra descriptors and for raw signature operations.
+Arrow is used as a cross-memory format for WASM invocations, with sqlite tables for frequent access and parquet tables for long-lived data indexes.
 All operations are translated to work with Kademlia distances.
 [ACCEPT](https://arxiv.org/pdf/2108.05236.pdf) consensus protocol is the most similar to the demonstrated primary optimization technique.
 For a full technical description and motivation of this project please refer above to the [whitepaper](docs/whitepaper.md).

-The main product focus is on ETFs & portfolio target models, with redeemable assets from other cryptocurrencies connected tightly with financial (oracle) data stores.
+## Getting Started